shadin1311/my-first-project/README.md

-# my-first-project . soon more details
+# my-first-project .
+# My First Project

+This is a simple HTML, CSS, and JavaScript project.